SmartIron/Grunge/DATABASE.md

 Let's consider numbers.
 If possible, I like to avoid using NULL for number columns as well.
 For example if I have inventory count column, I would prefer to use zero as a default and not allow null.
 This would mean that the system will display zero inventory for a product if the value is not known.
 Rather than allow null, the default for the column is set to zero.

 But what if the system demands a distinction between "zero inventory" and "we don't know the inventory"?
 Then there are two ways to handle this:
-<br />- We could set the inventory column to allow null
+<br>- We could set the inventory column to allow null
-<br />- Or we could use an additional boolean column to indicate that the inventory is unknown.
+<br>- Or we could use an additional boolean column to indicate that the inventory is unknown.

 Both of these are valid options.
 But note that the second option actually requires an additional column.
 So it actually requires a more complex database schema, and potentially more complex coding.